Start your care

 • Increased stress or burnout, particularly when trying to mask or appear organised

 Understanding and addressing these experiences can make daily life more manageable and fulfilling.
-Support from qualified professionals such as those offering NDIS psychology and counselling services or NDIS behaviour support services can help build emotional regulation skills and promote self-acceptance.
+Support from qualified professionals, such as those offering NDIS psychology and counselling services or NDIS behaviour support services, can help build emotional regulation skills and promote self-acceptance.

 When to Seek Professional Help

 Recognising the symptoms of ADHD diagnosis can be the first step towards better understanding and support.
 If you or someone you care for is struggling with focus, impulsivity, or emotional regulation that affects daily life, it may be time to consider an ADHD assessment.
-Seeking professional help early can make a big difference in managing challenges and building confidence.

 An ADHD diagnosis is not about labels; it is about clarity, self-awareness, and access to the right supports.
 For children, it can lead to better learning strategies and classroom adjustments.
-For adults, it can improve work, relationships, and emotional wellbeing.
+For adults, it can improve work, relationships, and emotional well-being.

 How the Assessment Works